-(2) Congress Should Create a Right of Access to Data and Logic for Consumers
+(2) Congress Should Create a Right of Access and Correction for Consumers

 The Video Privacy law allows a video service providers to disclose an individual's rental history at the consumer's request.
 But the Act does not provide consumers with a right to access this information nor to examine the algorithm, or "logic," that is used to make recommendations for that consumer.